JonasKlamroth/JJBMC/ReadMe.md

 - Make sure that **JAVA_HOME** points to a valid installation of Java 8 (tested for openjdk).
 - Checkout the source code via ``git clone git@github.com:JonasKlamroth/JJBMC.git`` (for a checkout using SSH).
 - Build the jar file via ``./gradlew fatJar``.
+- Optional: copy the JJBMC.jar file to another location (like the root folder of the project as used in the exmaples)
 - If the previous step does not work, first create a gradle wrapper via ``gradle wrapper``.

 # Running JJBMC